Understanding the Solar Reflectance Index: A Calculated Value Brochure

 A highly-reflective roof can significantly reduce a building's cooling load (energy use) in many climates.
 However, it may also increase the building’s heating demand in winter months.
 This increase is usually greatly outweighed by the cooling energy savings achieved during summer months for all but the most northern climate zones in the U.S. Visit End User FAQs for more information.

 In selecting a roofing product, it is important to understand your climate zone and the actual energy your home or building will save.
 The U.S. Department of Energy provides a free online cool roof calculator that can give an estimate of how much energy you will save.
-Please note that this calculator is only for low-slope (flat) roofs: DOE Cool Roof Calculator
+Please note that this calculator is only for low-slope (flat) roofs: DOE Cool Roof Calculator.

 To help determine the energy savings of a cool roof, the below documents provide an overview of some of the primary factors that influence cool-roof energy savings and identify resources available to learn more.